Full House Farm in the Sonoma County community of Sebastopol—in striking distance of Russian River wineries—has long been known for its farm stays.

 “We designed this place for people to visit,” said owner Christine Cole.
 “We live here too, and we live off the garden and the animal products we raise.
 But we planned it specifically to invite people to share the farm experience with us.”

-Full House Farm has three stand-alone vacation rentals, a small studio cottage, a three-bedroom/two-bath house, and a 34-foot fifth-wheel RV.
-All three have sunset views as well as their own private landscapes, hot tubs, and kitchens.
+Full House Farm has two stand-alone vacation rentals, a small studio cottage and a three-bedroom/two-bath house.
+Both have sunset views as well as their own private landscapes, hot tubs, and kitchens.

 You’ll probably want to use those kitchens.
 Stays include all delicious makings for breakfast: freshly-laid organic eggs, locally-baked bread, butter, jam, coffee and tea.
 You’ll also have access to the two organic vegetable gardens to harvest whatever is in season—which includes, depending on the time of year, stone fruit, lettuce, onions, zucchini, cucumbers, string beans, and small yellow tomatoes.